gabrielsroka/OktaAPI.psm1/README.md

 1. `$env:PSModulePath` contains a list of folders where modules live (e.g., C:\Users\Administrator\Documents\WindowsPowerShell\Modules).
 Create a new folder in a folder in your module path called OktaAPI (e.g., C:\Users\Administrator\Documents\WindowsPowerShell\Modules\OktaAPI).
 2. Copy OktaAPI.psm1 to the new folder: Modules\OktaAPI
 3. Copy CallOktaAPI.ps1.
 It has sample code.
-Replace YOUR_API_TOKEN and YOUR_ORG with your values or use OktaAPISettings.ps1.
+Replace `YOUR_API_TOKEN` and `YOUR_ORG` with your values or use OktaAPISettings.ps1.

 # Converting JSON to PowerShell
+Most Okta API calls come with sample `curl` commands with blocks of JSON.
 To convert from JSON to PowerShell:
 * Replace `{` with `@{`
 * Replace `:` with `=`
 * Replace `,` with `;` or you can use a line break instead of `;`